tensorpack/tensorpack/.github/ISSUE_TEMPLATE.md

   + Tensorpack version: `python -c 'import tensorpack; print(tensorpack.__version__)'`.
       You can install Tensorpack master by `pip install -U git+https://github.com/ppwwyyxx/tensorpack.git`.:
   + Hardware information, if relevant.

-5. About efficiency, PLEASE first read http://tensorpack.readthedocs.io/en/latest/tutorial/performance-tuning.html
+For efficiency issues, PLEASE first read http://tensorpack.readthedocs.io/en/latest/tutorial/performance-tuning.html

 Feature Requests:
-+ You can implement a lot of features by extending tensorpack (See http://tensorpack.readthedocs.io/en/latest/tutorial/index.html#extend-tensorpack).
++ You can implement a lot of features by extending Tensorpack (See http://tensorpack.readthedocs.io/en/latest/tutorial/index.html#extend-tensorpack).
-  It does not have to be added to tensorpack unless you have a good reason.
+  It does not have to be added to Tensorpack unless you have a good reason.
-+ We don't take feature requests for examples or implementing papers.
++ "Could you improve/implement an example/paper ?"
+  -- the answer is: we don't know, and we don't take feature requests for examples.
+You should do it yourself with Tensorpack.
+If you don't know how to do it, you may ask a usage question.

 Usage Questions:

 + Read the [tutorials](http://tensorpack.readthedocs.io/en/latest/tutorial/index.html#user-tutorials) first.
-+ We answer "HOW to do X in tensorpack" for a well-defined X.
++ We answer "HOW to do X with Tensorpack" for a well-defined X.
+  We also answer "HOW/WHY Tensorpack does X" for some X that Tensorpack or its examples are doing.
-  We don't answer general machine learning questions, such as "what networks to use" or "I don't understand the paper".
+  We don't answer general machine learning questions, such as "why my training doesn't converge", "what networks to use" or "I don't understand the paper".

 You can also use gitter (https://gitter.im/tensorpack/users) for more casual discussions.